Ä¢¹½ÊÓÆµ

 Chloride is a tiny town located in the state of Arizona.
 With a population of 229 people and just one neighborhood, Chloride is the 179th largest community in Arizona.

-When you are in Chloride, you'll notice that it is more blue-collar than most other communities in America.
-100.00% of Chloride’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Chloride is a blue-collar town, with 100.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Chloride is a town of transportation and shipping workers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Chloride who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

-Chloride’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Chloride’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Chloride is worth considering.